jeff-zapotoczny-sonarsource/mja2/README.md

 ## Custom security configuration
 There is a sample framework class with a bunch of methods that demonstrate custom injections.
-- The method without sanitization (`doSomething()`) has an injection vulnerability
+- The method without sanitization has an injection vulnerability
-- The method with custom sanitization (`doSomethingSanitized()`) has no vulnerability
+- The method with custom sanitization has no vulnerability

-The custom security configuration file is in the root directory [here](s3649JavaSqlInjectionConfig.json)
+The custom security configuration file is in the root directory.
+Thie script `runCustom.sh` will re-run analysis with the configuration in place so the vulnerability can be found.